pnxguide/sys402-raid/README.md

 The above command will create a group of three instances (which are stores 1, 2, and 3) and a parity file based on them.
 The parity file will be 1024 MB large.
 It will be computed by XORing a bit from each store together, similarly to the parity disk in class.

 #### Subtask #3.1 - Create a parity when doing fault-free write (5 points)
-When doing `hearty-store-put`, the parity file may need to be recomputed accordingly.
+When doing `hearty-store-put` (for either creating or modifying an object), the parity file may need to be recomputed accordingly.

 #### Subtask #3.2 - Implement degraded read and write (10 points)
 When one of the instances in the group is destroyed, the group will change into the *degrade* mode.
 When listing all the instances, the user should be able to see the destroyed instance, perhaps as follows.